West African cuisine

 West African cuisine encompasses a diverse range of foods that are split between its 16 countries.
-In West Africa, many families grow and raise their own food, and within each there is a division of labor.
-Indigenous foods consist of a number of plant species and animals, and are important to those whose lifestyle depends on farming and hunting.
+In West Africa, people buy groceries from markets, shops, stalls or supermarkets to make their meals.
+There are some families especially in rural places, that grow and raise their own food, in addition.
+Indigenous foods consist of a number of plant species and animals, and are important to in African cuisine.
+West african cuisine comes from crops with ancient origins to West africa, as well as crops introduced from other continents due to trade.
+Animal produce largely include farm animals, fishing, and some animals hunted by those who still practice the skill.

 The history of West Africa also plays a large role in their cuisine and recipes, as interactions with different cultures (particularly the Arab world and later Europeans) over the centuries have introduced many ingredients that went on to become key components of the various national cuisines today.

 History

 West African cuisine has roots in ancient history.
-Yams, native West African rice, millet among others were common staples.
-Native spices used included Grains of paradise, Grains of Selim, Alligator pepper, and Calabash nutmeg and so on.
+Yams, native West African rice, millet, sorghum, black-eyed peas, and okra were some common staples.
+Native spices used included grains of paradise, grains of Selim, alligator pepper, and calabash nutmeg.
 Some of these were traded to Europeans who sort these items.
 During the early modern period, European explorers and slave traders influenced regional cuisines in West Africa, but only to a limited extent.
-However, it was European merchant and slave ships which brought chili peppers, maize and tomatoes from the New World, which have become ubiquitous components of West African cuisines, along with peanuts, cassava, and plantains.
-In turn, these slave ships carried African ingredients to the New World, including black-eyed peas and okra.
+European merchant and slave ships brought chili peppers, maize and tomatoes from the New World, which have become ubiquitous components of West African cuisines, along with peanuts and cassava.
+In turn, these slave ships carried West African ingredients to the New World, including black-eyed peas, West African rice, roselle, ackee, garden egg, palm oil and okra.

 Around the time of the colonial period, particularly during the Scramble for Africa, European settlers defined colonial borders without regard to pre-existing borders, territories or cultural differences.
 This bisected ethnicities and created colonies with varying culinary styles.
 As a result, it is difficult to sharply define, for example, Senegalese cuisine.

-Although the European colonists brought many new ingredients to the African continent, they had relatively little effect on the way people cook in West Africa.
+Although the European colonists brought many new ingredients to the African continent, they had relatively little effect on the ways people cook or cooking methods in West Africa.